FiachraCI/fiachra-holland-portfolio-site/README.md

 The CSS code in the style.css file was tested using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
 * The results can be seen [here](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/CSS-validator-results.pdf)

+Testing was conducted on Chrome throughout, and on Firefox, Safari and Microsoft Edge at the testing stage.
+No bugs except for ??? were noticed.

+### **Unresolved Bugs**

+The